 This course is designed to provide students with the research skills, sources, and tools necessary to conduct research in Middle Eastern Studies.
 The primary objective is to equip students with the ability to critically evaluate academic work and employ methodological tools throughout their studies.
 The course will expose students to key historiographical and theoretical debates.

 Note: The required seminars are ONLY offered in the fall semester of the program.

 Different elective seminars are offered every year in the Spring and Summer Semesters and cover a wide range of topics.
 The course titles listed below are a guide to the range of seminars which are available to the students.
 Please note that the MAMES program cannot guarantee that all of the courses listed below will be offered each academic year.

-· Tribes and Tribalism in the Arab World
+Politics and Tribalism in the Modern Middle East

 Hebrew, Arabic, and Turkish Language Studies

 There is no language prerequisite required for acceptance to the MAMES program.
 However, MAMES research track students are required to complete and pass 3 introductory semesters of Arabic or Turkish.
 Executive track students are not required to take language courses though they are strongly encouraged to study a regional language.

 Arabic: Research track students with no previous exposure to the Arabic language are required to attend introductory Arabic language courses during their three semesters of coursework.
 Students will begin to learn Spoken Arabic and will also receive the foundations of Modern Standard Arabic.